mattmassicotte/ConcurrencyRecipes/Recipes/Protocols.md

         // once self has been fully, initialized, consume the events Task { [weak self] in
-        for await event in adapter.eventStream {
+        for await event in proxy.eventStream {
             // don't forget to be careful with self's lifetime here guard let self else { break }